Dentistry

 Multiple healthcare providers have highlighted the risk of using adhesives that contain high concentrations of zinc.
 There are also risks of potential toxicity due to chronic overuse, which can lead to neurological issues such as; numbness, tingling, loss of balance, and paralysis.

-Symptoms may include redness, burning, or oral mucosal soreness.
+Symptoms may include redness, burning, or soreness of the oral mucosa.

-Symptoms may include redness, burning, or oral mucosal soreness.
+Symptoms may include redness, burning, or soreness of the oral mucosa.